mathesar-foundation/mathesar-design/spec.md

 ## Design for visual query builder ("Data Explorer") #1065

-Representing different relationships between tables Starting with a formula column vs. a direct column Column choices
+Representing different relationships between tables [DONE] Starting with a formula column vs. a direct column Column choices [DONE]
 Representing Formulas
-Representing Filters
+Representing Filters [DONE]
-Representing Aggregations
+Representing Aggregations [DONE]
-How to set and show "base table"
+How to set and show "base table" [DONE]
-Where to put the query builder in the navigation
+Where to put the query builder in the navigation [DONE]

 ## Support for listing database views #455